UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ![alt text](./images/publication/Link_Algorithm_-_Step_1.png "Open dialog for referencing publications")

 This will open a dialog with a separate data list of existing algorithms.
-For referencing publications the user can now search the table and click on the ``Link`` button of an algorithm he wants to reference.
+For referencing publications the user can now search the table and click on the ``Link Button`` of the algorithm he wants to reference.

 ![alt text](./images/publication/Link_Algorithm_-_Step_2.1.png "Link single algorithm")

-Alternatively, the users can use the check-boxes of the first column of the table to select all algorithms to reference.
+Alternatively, the user can use the check-boxes to select multiple algorithms he wants to reference.
-After at least one check-box is checked, a ``Master-Link`` button will appear at the top of the table which can be used to link all selected algorithms with the publication.
+After at least one algorithm is selected, a ``Master Link Button`` will appear at the top of the table which can be used to link all selected algorithms with the publication.

 ![alt text](./images/publication/Link_Algorithm_-_Step_2.2.png "Link multiple algorithms")